SIMPLE: Simple Intensity Map Producer for Line Emission: HETDEX forecast

 Only elements of the covariance matrix up to the maximum $k_N$ are considered for matrix inversion to obtain $\left(C^\mathbf{\Theta}_{k_N}\right)^{-1}$.
 As explained in Section \ref{sec:example_mock_setup}, we multiply the covariance matrix by the factor $f_V = 1.14 ~ (1.09)$ at low-$z$ (high-$z$) to correct for slightly larger simulated volumes than the HETDEX volume.

-We predict that an ideal HETDEX-like experiment can detect the galaxy-intensity cross-power spectrum monopole at \lowzmonosignificance (\highzmonosignificance) in the low redshift (high redshift) part of the survey despite the significant loss of large-scale power from sky subtraction.
-The quadrupole of the galaxy-intensity cross-power spectrum should be detected at \lowzquadrusignificance (\highzquadrusignificance).
-Although the intensity auto-power spectrum monopole is dominated by intensity noise, the SNR is $\simeq 11$ ($31$) after removing the noise power spectrum at low redshift (high redshift).
-The intensity auto-power spectrum quadrupole should be detected at $\simeq 4\sigma ~(9\sigma)$ after removing the noise power spectrum quadrupole.
+We predict that an ideal HETDEX-like experiment can detect the galaxy-intensity cross-power spectrum monopole at \lowzmonosignificance in each redshift bin of the survey despite the significant loss of large-scale power from the sky subtraction.
+The quadrupole of the galaxy-intensity cross-power spectrum is not detectable (the S/N is $1$).
+The intensity autopower spectrum also cannot be detected.

 Figure \ref{fig:correlation_matrix_monoquadrupole_hetdex} shows the correlation matrices of the data vectors for the different power spectra that include the shot noise in the high-$z$ HETDEX mock.
 The correlation matrix $R$ of a vector $\mathbf{\Phi}$ is given by $R^\mathbf{\Phi}_{mn} = {C^\mathbf{\Phi}_{mn}}/\sqrt{C^\mathbf{\Phi}_{mm} C^\mathbf{\Phi}_{nn}}$, where the covariance matrix is given in Eq.~\eqref{eq:cov}.